Disease Guide ·Hip Dysplasia ·2026

 Hip Dysplasia Coverage Basics

-Most comprehensive policies cover hip dysplasia diagnosis and treatment if your cat is enrolled before symptoms appear.
-The standard 14-day illness waiting period applies, plus many insurers have a separate orthopedic waiting period of 6-12 months.
-Surgery, X-rays, pain medications, and follow-up visits are typically covered.
+Most comprehensive policies cover hip dysplasia if enrolled before symptoms appear.
+Standard 14-day illness waiting period applies; many impose 6-12 month orthopedic waiting period.
+Surgery, X-rays, pain medications, and follow-up visits typically covered.

 Red flag · Exclusion